MicrosoftDocs/memdocs/sccm/sum/deploy-use/optimize-windows-10-update-delivery.md

 The express files (.psf) are sparse files.
 To determine the actual space being used on disk by the file, check the **Size on disk** property of the file.
 The Size on disk property should be considerably smaller than the Size value.

-#### Is express supported for Windows 10 feature updates?
+#### Do Windows 10 feature updates support express updates?

 No, express installation files currently only support Windows 10 quality updates.

 #### How much disk space is needed per quality update on the site server and distribution points?

 It depends.
 For each quality update, both the full-file and express version of the update are stored on servers.
 Windows 10 quality updates are cumulative, so the size of these files increases each month.
-Plan for a minimum of five gigabytes per update per language.
+Plan for a minimum of 5 GB per update per language.

 #### Do Configuration Manager clients still benefit from express installation files when falling back to the Windows Update service?

 Yes.
-If you use the software update deployment option, **If software updates are not available on distribution point in current, neighbor or site groups, download content from Microsoft Updates**, then clients still use express and Delivery Optimization when they fall back to the cloud service.
+If you use the following software update deployment option, then clients still use express updates and Delivery Optimization when they fall back to the cloud service:

+**If software updates are not available on distribution point in current, neighbor or site groups, download content from Microsoft Updates**

 #### Why is express file content not downloaded for existing updates after I enable express file support?